HL7/crmi-ig/input/pages/distribution.md

 ### Manifest
 {: #distribution-manifest}

-Canonical references MAY not have been authored with a version.
-To ensure consistent versions of resources are used by downstream systems, a manifest parameter to specify canonical versions MAY be passed to FHIR operations that use dynamic requirements: `$package` and `$data-requirements`; in addition to execution operations that can use a content endpoint to resolve canonical resources such as `$apply` from CPG and `$evaluate-measure` from DEQM IG.
+Canonical references **MAY** be authored without a version.
+To ensure consistent versions of resources are used by downstream systems, a manifest parameter to specify canonical versions **MAY** be passed to FHIR operations that use dynamic requirements: `$package` and `$data-requirements`; in addition to execution operations that can use a content endpoint to resolve canonical resources such as `$apply` from CPG and `$evaluate-measure` from DEQM IG.

 More information on [manifest specification]()

 ### Syndication
 {: #distribution-syndication}

 Syndication allows broadcasting of content changes to interested parties.
-The syndication mechanism proposed in the IG MAY be used by downstream systems, or federated Knowledge Artifact Repositories so preemptive downloading, or notification message send to interested parties.
+The syndication mechanism proposed in the IG **MAY** be used by downstream systems, or federated Knowledge Artifact Repositories so preemptive downloading, or notification message send to interested parties.

-The syndication API SHALL be based on ATOM, an example is shown below:
+The syndication API **SHALL** be based on ATOM, an example is shown below:

 ```xml
 <!-- see: https://validator.w3.org/feed/docs/atom.html -->